Consensys/verax-documentation/developer-guides/for-attestation-issuers/create-a-portal.md

 ## Using a custom Portal

-A Portal must implement the `AbstractPortal` contract to be considered as valid by Verax.
+A Portal must implement the `AbstractPortalV2` contract to be considered as valid by Verax.
 Hopefully, we provide all the core contracts of the Verax platform as an npm package to help developers create their own custom implementations.

 * Install the dependency: `npm i @verax-attestation-registry/verax-contracts`
-*   Import the `AbstractPortal` contract:\
+*   Import the `AbstractPortalV2` contract:\

     ```solidity
-    import {AbstractPortal} from "@verax-attestation-registry/verax-contracts/contracts/abstracts/AbstractPortal.sol";
+    import {AbstractPortalV2} from "@verax-attestation-registry/verax-contracts/contracts/abstracts/AbstractPortalV2.sol";
     ```
 *   Define your custom Portal:\

     ```solidity
-    contract ExamplePortal is AbstractPortal { ... }
+    contract ExamplePortal is AbstractPortalV2 { ... }
     ```

 And now ... the floor is yours!
-You can add your custom functions, of course, but also use the hooks exposed by the `AbstractPortal`.
+You can add your custom functions, of course, but also use the hooks exposed by the `AbstractPortalV2`.
 They will help you add some custom logic in the main processes.

 {% hint style="warning" %}
 When multiple Modules are used in a workflow, ensure that at most one Module processes `msg.value` to avoid accounting issues, as the total `msg.value` is forwarded to all Modules.